RhettRautsaw/PreMiEr_PacBio_tutorial/README.md

 **Rhett Rautsaw** \
 PacBio, Senior Scientist, Field Applications Bioinformatic Support (FABS)

+# ⚠️ **NOTE** ⚠️
+👷 This page is still under contruction.
+Please check back for updates. 🛠️

 # Summary
 This page is designed to guide PreMiEr researchers on how to setup, use, and understand PacBio's various WDL workflows (aka pipelines).
 Specifically, this page hosts several tutorials for running PacBio WDL workflows on [NCShare](https://userguide.ncshare.org/guides/accountreg/).

-If you do not have command line experience or want a more push-button solutions, we recommend checking out PacBio's compatible analysis partners at [DNAstack](https://omics.ai/workflows/pacbio/), [DNAnexus](https://www.pacb.com/wp-content/uploads/PacBio-DNAnexus.pdf), and/or [FormBio](https://www.pacb.com/wp-content/uploads/FORM-Bio-flyer.pdf).
+If you do not have command line experience or want a more push-button solutions, we recommend checking out PacBio's compatible analysis partners at [BugSeq](https://bugseq.com/pacbio), [DNAstack](https://omics.ai/workflows/pacbio/), [DNAnexus](https://www.pacb.com/wp-content/uploads/PacBio-DNAnexus.pdf), and/or [FormBio](https://www.pacb.com/wp-content/uploads/FORM-Bio-flyer.pdf).

 # 1. Prerequisites
 Before starting a tutorial, please make sure you have the following prerequisites completed.